multiverse-os/cli/README.md

 <img src="https://avatars2.githubusercontent.com/u/24763891?s=400&u=c1150e7da5667f47159d433d8e49dad99a364f5f&v=4"  width="256px" height="256px" align="right" alt="Multiverse OS Logo">

-## Multiverse: command-line interface 'cli' Go framework
+## Multiverse OS: Go 'cli' Framework
 **URL** [multiverse-os.org](https://multiverse-os.org)

-The `cli-framework` aims to provide a consistent, security focused, internationalization (in development), and other modern CLI features in such a way that it can be easily used in any software from script to full applications weather system service or web application.
-In addition to allowing interdepenent access to modular subpackages that can be used individually without being forced to include the entire `cli-framework`.
+The `cli-framework` aims to provide a consistent, security focused, framework for creating command-line tools from the standard command-processor (commands, flags, arguments), shell interfaces, and background daemons.
+The framework design is directly inspired by feature complete web application frameworks like Ruby's `rails`, which translates to internationalization (in development), and other modern CLI features *(see below for full list)*.
+The framework is specifically designed to have an incredibly light code footprint, with each of the features divded into subpackages enabling developers to select just the components they need; so the framework can be suited for simple scripts to full applications.

 #### Multiverse OS Core Framework
 `cli-framework` is designed to meet the requirements of Multiverse OS system applications; since this powers the low-level interface of each core application, Multiverse developers understand the importance of opting for simplicity, while still trying to provide a complete and intuitive user experience. *This is not production ready, it just reached v0.1.0, it currently does not provide validation or have adequate sanitization for both input, but also output printed to Terminal.*

 **Features**